ahmedfgad/GeneticAlgorithmPython/docs/source/torchga.md

 ## Steps Summary

-The summary of the steps used to train a PyTorch model using PyGAD is as follows:
+The steps used to train a PyTorch model using PyGAD are summarized as follows:

 1. Create a PyTorch model.
 2. Create an instance of the `pygad.torchga.TorchGA` class.
-4. Prepare the training data.
+3. Prepare the training data.
-5. Build the fitness function.
+4. Build the fitness function.
-6. Create an instance of the `pygad.GA` class.
+5. Create an instance of the `pygad.GA` class.
-8. Run the genetic algorithm.
+6. Run the genetic algorithm.

 ## Create PyTorch Model